lemppu/openrw/rwgame/config/README.md

 `GameBase` also provides public method `getConfig()` to get the private member `config`.

+The constructor sets the fullscreen switch and window dimensions from the config.

 `GameBase::buildConfig()` is a 49 line function that takes `RWArgConfigLayer` as an argument.